 What is MetaMask?

 Trust Wallet is a crypto wallet app or a multi-coin wallet that allows you to store and trade different digital assets.
-However, the software offers a secure key to help you safeguard your assets against risks and unauthorized access.
-This wallet also enables you to swap thousands of cryptocurrencies and blockchains.
+However, the software offers a secure key to help you safeguard and secure your assets against risks and unauthorized access.
+This wallet also enables you to swap thousands of more options for crypto and blockchain sites.

-Both MetaMask Wallet and Trust Wallet can be used by Ethereum blockchain users to invest in NFTs and use Dapps, DEX, and DeFis.
+Both MetaMask Wallet and Trust Wallet can be used by Ethereum blockchain users to invest in NFTs and use Dapps, DEX, Binance Coin, and DeFis.
 But here are some differences.

 Users can store a wider range of cryptocurrencies, such